Matheus-Garbelini/braktooth_esp32_bluetooth_classic_attacks/README.md

 The argument  `--target` is your target `BDAddress` and `--host-port` must match with the correct ESP32-WROVER-KIT serial port.

-For example, launching the exploit for **LMP AU Rand Flooding** (au_rand_flooding) can be done as follows:
+For example, launching the exploit for **LMP AU Rand Flooding** (au_rand_flooding) can be accomplished as follows:

 ```bash
 sudo bin/bt_exploiter --host-port=/dev/ttyUSB1 --target=a4:50:46:59:0c:90 --exploit=au_rand_flooding
 ```

-If the target is vulnerable you should get some anomalous behavior from the target (shutdown, reboot, etc) or simply not be able to discover it anymore when scanning for BT targets again.
+If the target is vulnerable, then you should get some anomalous behavior from the target (shutdown, reboot, etc) or simply not be able to discover it anymore when scanning for BT targets again.

 **An example of a successful attack output for a vulnerable target that shuts down after the attack is presented below.**